 When the economy hit the skids in 2008, several tile manufacturers went out of business.
 With them went their proprietary colors and molds.
 When conducting a tile R&R, there is a reasonable expectation that some tiles—on average, about 10%—will break during the process of removing old tile from the roof.
 The problem is that if the manufacturer of that tile is out of business, it will be difficult to find replacement tiles that will match the tile on your roof in both color and fit.

 This problem is only getting worse as more homeowners around the United States are slowly but surely depleting the yard stock that distributers and roofers have stashed in anticipation of this problem.
 Additionally, because of supply and demand, the price of these coveted tiles is getting increasingly expensive.
-At Lyons Roofing, we would like to let you know about your options for dealing with this scenario.
+At our Phoenix & Tucson roof repair, we would like to let you know about your options for dealing with this scenario.
 Keep reading to learn more about your options.

 We’ve drafted “good, better, and best” options in reaction to this problem.
 As you read, please keep in mind that the waterproofing component of a tile roof system is the underlayment beneath the tile.
 Tile is only the water shedding component of a roofing system.
 These options are about aesthetics.
 Also, don’t let this scare you- tile R&R’s are labor intensive.
 (We have to pay extra for all that neat stacking of tiles, versus tossing into a dumpster).
 So with new tile replacement, you trade material costs for labor costs.
 The prices differences are surprisingly closer than you might think.
 Be sure to ask your estimator for options.